NRCan/CanCurve/docs/source/02_user-guide.rst

 Welcome Tab
 ------------
-The :ref:`Welcome tab <fig-dialog-welcome>` provides a brief introduction to the Buildings Tool and links to the User Guide and Project Page.
+The :ref:`Welcome Tab <fig-dialog-welcome>` provides a brief introduction to the Buildings Tool and links to the User Guide and Project Page.
 If you want to load a tutorial dataset, select one of the Tutorial Case Examples by loading the testing values button.
 See :ref:`Tutorials <sec03-tutorials>` for data examples.

 .. _sec02-tabs-metadata: